 In a single-threaded event-based mode, the environment operates.
 When performing CPU-intensive tasks like processing huge files, lots of data, or altering images, the application will become unusable or dramatically slow down.

 The ecosystem for modules is still developing.
-Prior to implementing the chosen module in the programme, it can be challenging to evaluate its quality.
+Prior to implementing the chosen module in the program, it can be challenging to evaluate its quality.

 One should be extra careful when choosing modules and confirming their current activity, such as bug patches or updates, due to the simplicity of releasing your packages and the requirement for a dependable module approval procedure.